devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 }
 ```

-You can declare multiple provider configurations of the same type using aliases — common in multi-region or multi-account setups:
+You can declare multiple provider configurations of the same type using aliases, common in multi-region or multi-account setups:

 ```hcl
 provider "aws" {